christine-hvw/thesis_disclosed/README.md

 ***Please note:***

 - This repository is a publicly accessible version of my thesis project.
-It serves as a documentation of the performed analyses, so they can be reproduced if necessary.
+It will remain public on [GitHub](https://github.com/christine-hvw/thesis_disclosed/tree/main) as a documentation of the performed analyses, so they can be reproduced if necessary.
 It also stores the final version of the manuscript.
 There is NO DATA stored in this repository due to privacy regulations.

 - To reproduce results shown in the thesis manuscript (`thesis_chw_v080523.pdf`), all code in the file `analyses.Rmd` has to be executed after obtaining access to the original data ([info below](#data-access)).